polymonster/pmbuild/readme.md

 # Tools

-you can run tools and feed them files with the file objects describe in copy.
+Run your own tools or scripts and feed them files with the `files` objects as described in the copy task.
 We can register tools for <mac, windows or linux> which is the system which pmbuild is currently running on.
 We can target other platforms such as playstation, xbox but we still build on a windows machine for instance. pmbuild comes bundled with tools:

 - premake (generate visual studio solutions, xcode workspace, makefiles, android studio projects)
 - texturec (compress textures, generate mip maps, resize, etc...)
 - pmfx (generate hlsl, glsl, metal or spir-v from pmfx shader source)
+- jsn (make game configs in jsn and convert to json for later use)

 ```yaml
 {